null

 It's true that there is NO substitute for practice, but better equipment does make a big difference.
 If we define being a "better player" by the quality of what comes out of the end of your horn, then equipment undeniably plays a role.
 If equipment didn't matter we would all be playing $100 trumpets and cheap mouthpieces from Walmart.
 Elite athletes would not bother using state of the art equipment.
 Surgeons would shun technology and perform operations with same instruments they used 100 years ago.
 The truth is that technology can - and does - improve performance in many fields of human endeavour.
 Why would a brass mouthpiece be any different?

 So this leads us to examine the evolution of the brass mouthpiece.
 The basic design of most mouthpieces has not changed in decades.
 Why is this, and why should we accept it?
 Why would anyone believe that brass mouthpieces were perfected 40 or 50 years ago?
-I don’t think they were, and I have spent the last 13 years developing better and better versions of the Wedge mouthpiece as proof that any idea can be improved upon if one has an open mind, a bit of imagination, and lots of determination.
+I don’t think they were, and I have worked since 2007 developing better and better versions of the Wedge mouthpiece as proof that any idea can be improved upon if one has an open mind, a bit of imagination, and lots of determination.

 "Why not play a mouthpiece that encourages you to practice more?"